takaito1/cori-shared-notebook/README.md

 - Some CMIP6 data is stored in shared data disk on cori.
 - Re-gridded CMIP6 data is stored in /global/cfs/cdirs/m3920/dataset/cmip6
 ### Calculating and visualizing the climatology from the monthly model output
-- Tutorial 1: SST (stored as tos-XXX.nc)
+- Tutorial 1: SST [tutorial1_sst_maps.ipynb](https://github.com/takaito1/cori-shared-notebook/blob/main/tutorial1_sst_maps.ipynb).
+This tutorial shows basic I/O with xarray, calculation of climatology, and basic plotting using a single CMIP6 model
-- Oxygen
+- Tutorial 2: Heat content
 ### Volume-weighted average of upper ocean heat and oxygen content
 - Heat
 - Oxygen